Silhouette of a man jumping over a rock on a hillside

 How to take action

-There is a general trend for increasing climate policies and processes in different countries across the world as the urgency for action becomes increasingly understood.
-Many jurisdictions are implementing or considering both policy incentives and penalties for business to reduce their GHG emissions and take climate action.
-As a board director, you can play an important role in helping to encourage a stable climate policy landscape globally and locally by participating in relevant consultations, industry and policy working groups and initiatives.
+There is a general trend for increasing climate and nature policies and processes in different countries across the world as the urgency for action becomes increasingly understood.
+Many jurisdictions are implementing or considering both policy incentives and penalties for business to reduce their GHG emissions and take climate and nature action.
+As a board director, you can play an important role in helping to encourage a stable climate and nature policy landscape globally and locally by participating in relevant consultations, industry and policy working groups and initiatives.

-A growing number of ambitious initiatives for corporate climate action highlight the critical role of business action in achieving positive climate outcomes.
+A growing number of ambitious initiatives for corporate climate and nature action highlight the critical role of business action in achieving positive climate and nature outcomes.
 Here are two examples:

 Race to Zero logo